adina/adina.github.com/_posts/2014-11-13-my-job-application-to-isu.md

 When I was writing job applications, I wished I had some references of how others did it.
 So here are mine...

-I'm sorry I lost the solicitation for this, but it was fairly similar ot this years [solicitation](http://adina.github.io/pdfs/2015_posting.pdf).
+I'm sorry I lost the solicitation for this, but it was fairly similar to this year's [solicitation](http://adina.github.io/pdfs/2015_posting.pdf).

 * [Cover Letter](http://adina.github.io/pdfs/cover_letter_final.pdf) - I would suggest getting this down to one page if you can.